Denver Nuggets: 2011–2015: Period of rebuilding

-2012–2013: Team concept

 On August 10, 2012, Denver was involved in a four-team trade where they received All-Star Andre Iguodala and sent Arron Afflalo and Al Harrington to the Orlando Magic.
 This same trade also sent Dwight Howard to the Los Angeles Lakers.
 After the trade, Iguodala tweeted "I'm excited to be joining the Denver Nuggets and I know my best basketball is ahead of me!"
 Despite losing their first three games, the 2012–2013 Nuggets finished with a franchise-best 57–25 record, and a 38–3 record in Pepsi Center (the Washington Wizards, Miami Heat, and Minnesota Timberwolves were the only 3 visitors to defeat Denver on their home during the regular season).
-Denver also clinched the 3rd seed in the Western Conference, with a first-round matchup with the Golden State Warriors.
+Denver also clinched the third seed in the Western Conference, with a first-round matchup with the Golden State Warriors.
 The Nuggets won Game 1 97–95 on their home court on a last-second Andre Miller game-winner, but the Warriors won the next three games, putting the Nuggets on the brink of elimination.
-Denver won Game 5 at home to keep their season alive, but the Warriors eliminated the Nuggets in Game 6, winning 88–92 in Oakland.
+Denver won Game 5 at home to keep their season alive, but the Warriors eliminated the Nuggets in Game 6, winning 92–88 in Oakland.
 It was Denver's ninth first-round loss in the previous 10 seasons, and the eighth of Karl's tenure.
 Although Karl won that year's NBA Coach of the Year Award and had led Denver to the playoffs in every year of his nine-year tenure, it was not enough to keep him from being fired after the season.